FabianBartl/Filmbibliothek/README.md

   internationalen Computersicherheit' am 30.11.22 zeigt ONE die Verfilmung dieser Geschehnisse und über das Leben des Mitbegründers dieser Hackerbande aus Hannover, Karl Koch.

+# must be a boolean
+scrape-additional-data: true

+# must be a string
+# should be an imdb movie id
+imdb-id: tt0126765
 ```

 *All these attributes are optional.
 Some attributes are scraped by the [collect_metadata.py](collect_metadata.py) script, but the user-defined values override them.*

+*The attribute `imdb-id` should only be set if the wrong movie is listed.
+If the `scrape-additional-data` attribute is set to `false`, only the user-defined attributes are displayed and no additional information is collected from imdb.
+The default value is `true`.*

 The description can also be read from a metadata file created by the movie download tool [MediadiathekView](https://mediathekview.de/):